Salmon with chermoula, pickled onion, and fresh herbs at Stereo 41 in Walnut Creek

 We work directly with local producers for our fruits and vegetables.
 What arrives that week shapes what goes on the plate.
 When the menu says “market vegetables,” that is not filler; it is whatever our growers brought in.

-Spices Imported Directly from the Middle East
+Spices Imported Directly from North Africa and the Levant

 This is where the kitchen at our Walnut Creek restaurant separates itself most clearly.